Gérard Cuny: Legacy

 Cuny contributed to reactivating the Nancy Gerontology school, which had from 1878 to 1913 provided complementary teaching in geriatrics, and he continued developing this current with determination.

-He was a founding member of the French Society of Gerontology, and was its president from 1970-74.
-Meanwhile, he founded the Society of Gerontology of the East which he presided from 1976-79.
+He was a founding member of the French Society of Gerontology, and was its president from 1970 to 1974.
+Meanwhile, he founded the Society of Gerontology of the East which he presided from 1976 to 1979.
 He was a founding member of the O.N.P.A.
 (Office Nancéien des Personnes Agées).
 In 1971, he created the Franco-British Geriatrics club, whose first meeting was held in Glasgow and which later became the European Geriatric Club.

 He developed a geriatric rehabilitation practice in Nancy.
 Cuny was project manager before becoming the technical adviser.